An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

-We focus on the bipartite multiaccess network having two senders $A_1$ and $A_2$ where $d_i < |\Xmc_i|$ such that the communication is restricted.
-This case generalizes the bipartite \textit{prepare-and-measure} scenario discussed in Section~\ref{section:prepare-and-measure_scenario} where $\MA(\sigarb{\Xmc_1,\Xmc_2}{d_1,|\Xmc_2|}{\Ymc}) = \PM(\sigarb{\Xmc_1,\Xmc_2}{d_1}{\Ymc_2})$.
-We obtain nonclassicality witnesses for bipartite multiaccess networks having up to four inputs and outputs and one bit of communication from each sender to the receiver.
+Overall, we show that quantum communication or entanglement between two or more devices are each sufficient resources to achieve nonclassicality in multiaccess networks.
+In Section~\ref{section:multiaccess_nonclassicality_witnesses}, we construct a broad set of facet inequalities and simulation games for multiaccess networks.
+In Section~\ref{section:multiaccess_numerical_results}, we present our numerical results showing the maximum quantum violation of each classical bound and its noise robustness.
+Finally, in Section~\ref{section:multiaccess_protocols}, we give explicit protocols for the observed communication advantages in multiaccess networks with entanglement-assisted senders.
+These protocols include a dense bitwise XOR protocol for quantum multiaccess networks (Protocol~\ref{protocol:bitwise_xor_behavior}), and a trit equality protocol for classical multiaccess networks (Protocol~\ref{protocol:multiaccess_cmac_etx}).{We obtain nonclassicality witnesses for bipartite multiaccess networks having up to four inputs and outputs and one bit of communication from each sender to the receiver.
 These nonclassicality witnesses are listed in Table~\ref{Table:ma-33-dd-2-nonclassicality-witnesses}, which includes both multiaccess network facet inequalities and simulation games.
 We then apply variational optimization to obtain examples of quantum nonclassicality.
-Finally, we investigate the nonclassical quantum strategies that lead to advantages in simulation games corresponding to tasks including bitwise XOR operations, calculating the distance between two inputs, and comparing two inputs.
+Finally, we investigate the nonclassical quantum strategies that lead to advantages in simulation games corresponding to tasks including bitwise XOR operations, calculating the distance between two inputs, and comparing two inputs.}